Position: Evaluation of ECG Representations Must Be Fixed: Training Details

+We select hyperparameters using a grid search on the validation set.
+The sweep considers three hyperparameters: \texttt{scale}, \texttt{inverse\_strength}, and \texttt{class\_weight}.
+The \texttt{scale} hyperparameter controls whether feature standardization is applied.
+When enabled, each embedding dimension is rescaled to zero mean and unit variance using statistics computed on the training set only.
+The hyperparameter \texttt{inverse\_strength} controls the strength of $\ell_2$ regularization in the logistic regression classifier.
+Smaller values of \texttt{inverse\_strength} correspond to stronger regularization, while larger values allow the classifier to fit the training data more closely.
+The \texttt{class\_weight} hyperparameter determines how class imbalance is handled during training.
+When set to ``balanced'', examples are weighted inversely proportional to their class frequencies in the training data, giving greater weight to examples from the minority class.
+Otherwise, no class weighting is applied, so each training example contributes equally to the loss.
+We swept over

-All models are trained to convergence with a maximum of 10{,}000 optimization iterations.
+All logistic regression models are trained to convergence with a maximum of 10{,}000 optimization iterations.
 The best-performing configuration is selected based on validation loss and is evaluated once on the held-out test set.